josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 Society's tax law attorneys to outline a series of options based on the requirements developed in this process.
 The result is a memorandum
 {{ML-memo}} that outlines the various options and their trade-offs.
 In this section, we summarize those options.
+We also include a tabular summary for each option of the legal analysis from Morgan Lewis.

 ## Option 1 - Independent 501(c)(3)